Apricot Cake Recipe

 - Preheat oven to 350°F (180°C) and grease the bottom and sides of a 9-inch springform pan with baking spray or butter.
 Set aside.

-- Using a food processor or immersion blender puree half of the apricots with the lemon juice and set aside.
+- Using a food processor, blender, or immersion blender puree half of the apricots with the lemon juice and set aside.

 - Quarter remaining apricots and set aside.

-- In the bowl of a stand mixer fitted with the paddle attachment cream butter and sugar together at medium-high speed until pale and fluffy, about 4-5 minutes.
+- In the bowl of a stand mixer fitted with the paddle attachment cream butter and sugar together at medium-high speed until light and fluffy, about 4-5 minutes.

 - Add eggs, one at a time.
 Then add vanilla extract and beat until combined.